Rotary Wing Geek

 Introduction Following a few recent accidents with aeromedical helicopters, I thought it is time to take a look at what makes a good landing site for a helicopter.
 I am going to focus on helicopters being used for aeromedical evacuation (in Europe called “Helicopter Emergency Medical Service – HEMS”) as that is the most likely…

 • What is your left hand doing?
-How to fly a 3-axis autopilot on helicopters
+How to use a 3-axis autopilot on helicopters

 What is your left hand doing?
-How to fly a 3-axis autopilot on helicopters
+How to use a 3-axis autopilot on helicopters

 22 June 2025